[Home] [Geology] [Geomorphology]

-Geological | Local > Fissures
+Geomorphology > Fissures

-Within the bedrock in the pit yard and the lands to the south and west are a large number of narrow fissures of unknown depth.
-When the pit-top was being constructed in the 1870s, a fissure was encountered during the excavations which required brick arching to be built over it in order to support the overlying structure.
+Within the bedrock in the pit yard and the lands to the south and west there are a large number of narrow cracks or fissures of unknown depth.
+When the pit-top was first being constructed in the 1870s, a fissure was encountered during the excavations which required brick arching to be built over it in order to support the overlying structure.
 Fortunately, it did not run in the direction of the chimneys.
 In the 1960s, the pit canteen had to be rebuilt following damage due to the effects of underlying fissures and a few years later, open fissures were seen running across the railway sidings on the north side of the pit-top.

-The extent of the connectivity of the fissuring was brought home when coal slurry from the unlined settling ponds constructed on the pit-tips on the higher ground to the north was found to be emerging in gardens close to the valley bottom.
+The extent of the connectivity of the fissuring was brought home when coal slurry from the unlined settling ponds constructed on the pit-tips on the higher ground to the north was found to be emerging in gardens closer to the valley bottom.
 When the pit-tip was later landscaped following closure of the pit, rainwater run-off was found to be draining into the fissures in the former railway sidings and they had to be sealed to prevent contamination of the groundwater.

-In November 2005, ground clearance work on the site of the colliery car-park exposed a section of old brick wall in which a length about 4yd long had sagged by about 12in at some time in the past.
+In November 2005, ground clearance work on the site of the colliery car-park exposed a section of old brick wall in which a length about 4yd long had sagged at some time in the past.
 The sagging was probably due to collapes into an underlying fissure although this could not be seen at the time.

 DSC00913-s